JereKuusela/valheim-world_edit_commands/README.md

 - `scale=x,z,y`: Scales objects (which support it).
 A single value sets all of the scales.
 - `sleep`: Makes creatures fall asleep (that support it).
 - `stars=integer`: Sets stars for creatures (stars = level - 1).
+- `status=name,duration,intensity`: Adds a status effect.
+Note: These are not stored to the save file.
 - `type=creature/structure`: Only selects creatures or structures.
 - `wild`: Untames creatures.